 Here is an example of UX and UI in the context of a new car:

 The user experience is subjective and intangible.
 It is about how the car feels to drive, how intuitive it is to use.
 Does the driver instinctively know where to find the controls and how to use them?
-It considers how well the car suits the drivers needs and how the user feels when they drive it.
+It considers how well the car suits the driver’s needs and how the user feels when they drive it.

-Whilst a car may look aesthetically pleasing, if it feels awkward to drive, the controls are confusing or there isn’t all the features wanted by the driver, the experience will suffer.
+Whilst a car may look aesthetically pleasing, if it feels awkward to drive, the controls are confusing or there aren’t all the features wanted by the driver, the experience will suffer.
 This would lead to negative word of mouth and ultimately fewer sales.
 This is exactly the same with websites and online platforms.

 UX professionals understand that there are different types of users, and what isn’t right for one user can be perfect for another, that’s why delving deeper into the audience and the user experience is so important.
 They also know that it is important to remember the context in which users are interacting with the product.

-A Intranet example:
+An Intranet example:

-When thinking about a company intranet for example, UX design will consider how and when it will be used, asking:
+When thinking about a company intranet, for example, UX design will consider how and when it will be used, asking:

 What monotonous processes could be made more efficient?